-My interest in world affairs might well be linked to my being the first born American son of European immigrants who arrived at Ellis Island, after having survived World War II.
+My interest in world affairs might well be linked to being the first born American son of European immigrants who arrived at Ellis Island, after having survived World War II.
 My family settled in the lower East Side of New York City, where I enjoyed living in this melting pot of diverse cultures.

 An alumni from Brooklyn College with a Bachelors of Science Degree, with minors in Sociology and Greek Classical Literature.
 Followed by a DDS Degree from Georgetown University School of Dentistry.
 And then a California Teaching Degree from Alliant International University.